cw1204772/AIC2018_iamai/Readme.md

 ## Detail Guide

-If you have some spare time and decide to dig into our system, we provide the tedious instruction for each stage of our system here.
+Here, we provide detail instructions for each stage of our system.

 ### Detection